Easy Classic Chewy Chocolate Chip Cookies

 Are you a fan of parchment paper?
 I always use it when baking because it really helps to evenly bake the cookies (or rolls, etc.).

-Using parchment paper helps to regulate the temperature and will help to decrease any hot spots.
+Using parchment paper helps to regulate the temperature and will help to decrease hot spots.
 Go ahead and put a sheet of parchment paper onto your baking sheet next time you bake!

 There are so many uses for parchment paper!
 Here are a few to inspire you: